ssi-wp3/ssi-wp3/Documentation/CPI scanner data.md

 - Do all COICOP numbers have the same length?
   - For a five level COICOP classification we expect 6 digits; level one has two digits, classes 1-9 starting with a zero, i.e. 01-09.
   - Give a value counts of the COICOP number lengths.
+  - Check how many products cannot be extended to length 6.
   - Check how many unique COICOP numbers there are in the dataset.
   - Do any of the COICOP numbers already start with a 0?
 - Are EAN numbers unique?